Chart Color Schemes

 Recent residential development output has been above average within Geelong West when compared nationally

-Geelong West has received around 45 dwelling approvals annually over the past five financial years, totalling an estimated 226 homes.
-In FY-26 so far, 11 approvals have been recorded.
-Each dwelling built between FY-21 and FY-25 resulted in an average of 2.2 new residents per year.
-The average construction cost value for these dwellings was $547,000.
+AreaSearch analysis of ABS building approval numbers shows Geelong West had approximately 42 dwelling approvals annually over the past five financial years, totalling about 214 homes.
+As of FY-26, there have been 10 approvals recorded.
+Each new dwelling built between FY-21 and FY-25 attracted an average of 2.3 new residents per year, reflecting strong demand that supports property values.
+The average construction cost value for these dwellings was $547,000, indicating a focus on the premium segment with upmarket properties.

-With around 182 people per dwelling approval, Geelong West shows characteristics of a growth area.
-Population forecasts indicate it will gain 2,117 residents by 2041.
-If current construction levels persist, housing supply may lag population growth.
+With around 219 people per dwelling approval, Geelong West indicates a growing market.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 1,867 residents by 2041.
+If current construction levels continue, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development